zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 property is the dual, where semantics are inconsistent under composition and/or can be expressed with variations of sets of statements.

-> Declarative languages contrast with imperativelanguages which **specify explicit manipulation of the computer’s internal state**; or procedural languages which specify an explicit sequence of steps to follow.
+> Declarative languages contrast with imperative languages which **specify explicit manipulation of the computer’s internal state**; or procedural languages which specify an explicit sequence of steps to follow.